AndreaMav/es-theme-arcade-crt/README.md

 version 2.2

-##This pre-release has this "Themes" optimized for arcade cabinet, 15 khz, crt :
+##This release has this "Themes" optimized for arcade cabinet, 15 khz, crt :

 - Arcade
 - Atari 2600